COVID-19 vaccines are temporarily unavailable as we are awaiting shipment of the new COVID vaccine formulation.

 The vaccines may cause side effects in some people, like sore muscles, feeling tired, or mild fever.
 These reactions mean the vaccine is working to help teach your body how to fight COVID-19 if you are exposed.
 For most people, these side effects will last no longer than a day or two.
 Having these side effects does not mean that you have COVID-19.

-There is no charge for COVID-19 vaccinations at the health department.
+There are no out-of-pocket costs for COVID-19 vaccinations at the health department.

 You will receive a vaccination card when you get your first dose.
 Please bring your card with you when you receive additional doses.